Phronesis (band): Biography

 In April 2013, Phronesis headlined at London's Queen Elizabeth Hall.
 They returned to Canada and the United States, including a show at the Jazz Standard in New York City.
-They went on to perform for 3 nights at sell out shows during the EFG London Jazz Festival at The Cockpit Theatre, London where they recorded their second live album Life to Everything in the round.
-Jazzwise wrote "Performing in-the-round and playing like men possessed, the music felt like their most complete artistic statement to date – a fine mix of their incendiary grooves, memorable melodic hooks and spellbinding interaction."
+They went on to perform for three nights at sold-out shows during the EFG London Jazz Festival at The Cockpit Theatre, London, where they recorded their second live album, Life to Everything, in the round.
+Jazzwise wrote, "Performing in-the-round and playing like men possessed, the music felt like their most complete artistic statement to date – a fine mix of their incendiary grooves, memorable melodic hooks and spellbinding interaction."

-In 2014 Phronesis released their fifth album Life to Everything and a second nomination as Best Jazz Act in the MOBO Awards."
-In the Guardian, John Fordham wrote of the album " A live album is exactly just the way to get the current Phronesis message across, and this is a powerful one" and awarded the album 4-stars.
+In 2014 Phronesis released their fifth album, Life to Everything, and a second nomination as Best Jazz Act in the MOBO Awards.
+In The Guardian, John Fordham wrote of the album, "A live album is exactly just the way to get the current Phronesis message across, and this is a powerful one" and awarded the album four stars.

-The band marked their ten year anniversary with a tour of Ireland, dates in Germany and Switzerland, a sold-out Pitch Black show at Cheltenham Jazz Festival 2015 then back to Canada.
-Jazzwise wrote of Pitch Black "It’s three minds operating as one, a deep, almost uncanny empathy that stands them apart from any other piano trio in Europe."
-The ten year celebrations continued with further touring and commissioning Julian Argüelles to arrange some of their back catalogue for performance alongside the Frankfurt Radio Big Band, performing in Germany and at London Jazz Festival.
+The band marked their tenth anniversary with a tour of Ireland, dates in Germany and Switzerland, a sold-out Pitch Black show at Cheltenham Jazz Festival 2015 then back to Canada.
+Jazzwise wrote of Pitch Black, "It’s three minds operating as one, a deep, almost uncanny empathy that stands them apart from any other piano trio in Europe."
+The ten-year celebrations continued with further touring and commissioning Julian Argüelles to arrange some of their back catalogue for performance alongside the Frankfurt Radio Big Band, performing in Germany and at London Jazz Festival.
 Also that autumn the band recorded their sixth album at Abbey Road Studios London.